 Although adoption of mobile payments and mobile credit card processing was initially slow, the number of merchants and consumers that use mobile devices to process transactions has skyrocketed.

 "The mobile payment industry has exploded over the past couple of years, with almost everyone using smart phones that are capable of using card readers," said Evan Hutchinson, owner of business consulting firm Hutchinson Group LLC.
 Because anyone can easily sign up for a mobile payment account and start accepting payments almost instantly, this explosion won't be contained anytime soon.
 "As we slowly turn into a cashless society, the amount businesses and everyday consumers who have a mobile payment account will only grow."
-[26 Ways to Accept Mobile Payments]
+[Read related article: Best Mobile Credit Card Processor]

 This growth is also apparent in that major financial institutions, not just credit card processing companies, are investing in mobile payments.

 "Seeing the opportunity for revenue growth, Bank of America and Chase have also introduced mobile payment solutions within the past couple of years," Hutchinson said.

 Though not confirmed by the company, there is also a rumor that American Express will soon be offering a mobile payment solution as well, he said.

 "Mobile payment technology isn't a fad or something that will slowly fade away into the ether of has-been technology," Hutchinson said.
 Although still in its infancy, mobile payments is a sub-industry that will continue to advance as more and more businesses and consumers go wireless to accept and send money, he said.